woojuyim/earningstrats/README.md

 """
-Get all the stocks with earnings today AMC or tomorrow BMO
+Get all the stocks with earnings today AMC or tomorrow BMO.
+Tomorrow BMO does not work on Fridays as of yet.
 """
 ea.get_companies_with_earnings_today_AMC_or_tomm_BMO(day_shift = 0, min_vol_sum = 3000, min_stock_price = 10)